 Sophrology: Your Secret Tools to Managing Anxiety

 The Guardian called Sophrology mindfulness’ dynamic young cousin, hinting at the fact that this technique has been around for almost 60 years, making it relatively new compared to ancient meditation practices like Zen Buddhism.
 It also describes how Sophrology adds the extra dimension of movement to mindfulness, integrating body sensations with thought processes.
-Because Sophrology is the “study of consciousness in harmony”, as envisioned by founder Professor Caycedo, there is a lot of scope for self-development and self-awareness work.
+Sophrology can be a major help in managing and defeating stress because Sophrology is the “study of consciousness in harmony”, as envisioned by founder Professor Caycedo, there is a lot of scope for self-development and self-awareness work.
 By knowing ourselves more we are better equipped to confront different types of situations in life, keeping a calm frame of mind.

-The secret to managing anxiety is about accepting we go through different emotions, either positive or negative, and to remain non-judgemental towards them.
+The secret to managing anxiety is about accepting we go through different emotions, either positive or negative, and learning to observe them while remaining non-judgemental towards them.

 In the book The Life-Changing Power of Sophrology, we talk about Sophrology as being your “superpower”: it gives you a toolset of relaxation techniques that you can deploy when you need to draw from your inner strength.
 It is exactly when you feel anxious that you need all the support you can get, including looking into yourself and realising how strong you are.
 Sometimes you forget how far you’ve come, how many challenges you have dealt with successfully and how many brave decisions you have made.
 The most important thing is to break the cycle of anxiety when it hits and try as much as possible to change your thinking patterns.
 A good way to do this is with the exercise that we call “The Bubble”.